-The evaluator test environment set up in Munich.
-The evaluator's test environment set up in the Munich lab consisted of a OEL, RHEL and SLES10 installation of the TOE in a Non-RAC configuration.

-Furthermore, the evaluator witnessed a controlled run of the vendor's test suites.

-A RAC cluster running on Linux has been set up by the evaluator at the developer's site in Reading, UK.
+- The evaluator test environment set up in Munich.
+The evaluator's test environment setup in the Munich lab consisted of a OEL, RHEL and SLES installation of the TOE in a Non-RAC configuration. - For the (re-) run of the selected set of vendor tests: These tests were run (and observed) during a visit in Reading, 2011-08-23 2011-08-26.
+The evaluator witnessed a controlled run of the vendor's test scripts. - A RAC cluster running on Linux has been set up by the evaluator at the developer's site in Reading, UK.
 The evaluator used this configuration to directly assess the provided installation guidance for RAC clusters as well as to perform some RAC related tests.
-The RAC results, although run against a pre-TOE patchlevel are considered to be valid because after examination of the details of all applied changes, the evaluator determined that they all did not have any impact on RAC-functionality.